-The zero offset [6] is used to add a weight offset to zero.
+The zero offset is used to add a weight offset to zero.
 For example, setting 100kg in the zero offset register will cause the weight to return to 100kg when the channel is zeroed (instead of zero).
-The intent of this feature is for safety applications where the weight of the scale or its attachments must be included.
+The intent of this feature is for safety applications where the weight of the scale must be included.